David Bannon: Career

 Bannon was a college lecturer for two decades Bannon writes and speaks on art, history, culture, computer technology, business and translation.
 Bannon has appeared on A&E, The Discovery Channel (1997), The History Channel, Ancient Mysteries (1997), In Search of History (1999), On the Inside (2001), TechTV (2003) and History's Mysteries (2006).
 He has been interviewed by NPR, Fox News and The Wall Street Journal.

-From 1987-1988, Bannon taught at Guilford Technical Community College in North Carolina.
-From 1992-1994, Bannon was the curator of Asian art for the then Florence Museum of Art and History in South Carolina, USA.
+From 1987 to 1988, Bannon taught at Guilford Technical Community College in North Carolina.
+From 1992 to 1994, Bannon was the curator of Asian art for the then Florence Museum of Art and History in South Carolina, USA.

 He has also written in Korean.
 His original Korean-language poems and translations of Korean poetry and spirituality texts have appeared in consumer magazines, trade publications and academic journals.
 Bannon has also published two collections of the writings of Korean Zen master Bopjong.

 Bannon translated Korean-to-English subtitles for YA Entertainment and the Munhwa Broadcasting Corporation.
 He has translated subtitles for 44 South Korean television shows.
 Bannon has also carried out German to English translation, most notably including the works of Friedrich Rückert.